World Scout Youth Forum

-The World Scout Youth Forum provides an opportunity for young members of World Scouting to discuss and express their views on issues of interest to them.
-Through preparing inputs and making recommendations to the World Scout Conference and to the World Scout Committee, to which the Forum is linked, participants will develop the skills necessary to strengthen their capacity to take part in decision-making processes.
-It is one of the most important events of the WOSM.
+The World Scout Youth Forum was a deliberative and consultative general assembly of the World Organization of the Scout Movement (WOSM), which provided an opportunity for young members of World Scouting to discuss and express their views on issues of interest to them.
+Through preparing inputs and making recommendations to the World Scout Conference and to the World Scout Committee, to which the Forum was linked, participants developed the skills necessary to strengthen their capacity to take part in decision-making processes.
+It was one of WOSM's most important events.
+The Forum was removed as an event by resolution of the 43rd World Scout Conference in 2021.

-Each National Scout Organization is invited to send a delegation to the World Scout Youth Forum.
-Only individuals who are members of WOSM can be delegates to the World Scout Youth Forum.
-The participants must be between their 18th and 26th birthdays in the year of the Forum.
+Each National Scout Organization was invited to send a delegation to the World Scout Youth Forum.
+Only individuals who were members of WOSM could be delegates to the World Scout Youth Forum, with participants between their 18th and 26th birthdays in the year of the Forum.

 Background

-The World Scout Youth Forum (WSYF) is an educational tool to support the process of developing youth participation in partnership with adults for young members in the oldest age sections.
+The World Scout Youth Forum (WSYF) was an educational tool to support the process of developing youth participation in partnership with adults for young members in the oldest age sections.

 Each National Scout Association can send up to two delegates and three observers; therefore, the maximum number of participants on a delegation is five.

-According to Resolution 6/02 on Youth Involvement in Decision-Making of the World Scout Conference, the WSYF shall be to enable young people to reach three different aims, which are 1. share their ideas and experiences on current issues affecting young people in different parts of the world; 2. suggest ways of strengthening national youth policies and training young people for world citizenship; and 3. contribute new ideas to the Movement on how to enrich educational programs for young people over 16.
+According to Resolution 6/02 on Youth Involvement in Decision-Making of the World Scout Conference, the WSYF aim was to enable young people to reach three different aims, which are 1. share their ideas and experiences on current issues affecting young people in different parts of the world; 2. suggest ways of strengthening national youth policies and training young people for world citizenship; and 3. contribute new ideas to the Movement on how to enrich educational programs for young people over 16.

 Delegates and observers

 Delegates and Observers for the Forum should be included in the appropriate form returned to the World Scout Bureau in advance of the event.
-If this is not completed before registration, each Delegate and Observer will be required to produce an official letter of appointment clearly indicating the function of either Delegate or Observer, signed by the President, International Commissioner or other responsible official of his or her National Scout Organization.
+If this is not completed before registration, each Delegate and Observer was required to produce an official letter of appointment clearly indicating the function of either Delegate or Observer, signed by the President, International Commissioner or other responsible official of his or her National Scout Organization.